Duct Leakage Test in Millville city, NJ

 The most frequent point of air leakage in ductwork is the joints.
 Multiple metal parts are pressed together using tight fittings and metal bands, although these junctions are seldom airtight.

-As your HVAC system provides heating and cooling year-round, the ducts repeatedly expand and contract.
-Over time, this movement compromises the joints, forming gaps and leaks — which is exactly why duct leakage test is encouraged for new and older homes in Millville city, NJ.
+As your HVAC system adjusts temperatures throughout the year, the ducts go through expansion and contraction.
+Over time, this movement shifts and loosens the joints, resulting in gaps and leaks — which is why all homes in Millville city, NJ, new or older, benefit from duct leakage test.

 What Is an Acceptable Amount of Duct Leakage per Energy Code?

-To achieve a passing duct leakage result, your system has to measure below 4 CFM per 100 square feet with the air handler installed, or 3 CFM per 100 square feet without the air handler.
+To achieve a passing duct leakage result, your system should fall under 4 CFM per 100 square feet with the air handler, or 3 CFM per 100 square feet when the air handler is absent.
 For new construction, a duct leakage test must be passed before any home is eligible to receive an occupancy certificate.

-If your home in Millville city, NJ doesn’t pass its duct leakage evaluation, you’re likely paying more for temperature control — and contributing to long-term HVAC strain.
-Meeting the 3–4 CFM requirement is essential not only for following building code, but for keeping your home comfortable and energy-efficient.
+If your home in Millville city, NJ does not pass a duct leakage test, you are likely paying more than necessary for heating and cooling — and placing long-term strain on your HVAC equipment.
+Meeting the 3–4 CFM requirement is indispensable not only for compliance purposes but for ensuring strong comfort and energy savings.

 Your technician will also share expert recommendations for fixing leakage problems, helping you achieve a passing score, save on utilities, and improve home performance.